spiceai/cookbook/cloud-connect-dev/README.md

 spice cloud status
 ```

 The report covers the project, its latest deployment, and the instances serving it, then closes with this directory's own state under `Local enrolled-instance state:`.
+It reads from Spice Cloud, so it needs the session `spice login` created.

 ## 2. Deploy a live change